 Evening and Morning Stars

-- The first stick is a bullish candle, which is part of a recent uptrend.
+- The first candlestick is a bullish candle, which is part of a recent uptrend.

 - The second candle has a small body, indicating that there could be some indecision in the market.
 This candle can be either bullish or bearish.

-- The third candle acts as a confirmation that a reversal is in place, as the candle closes beyond the midpoint of the first candle.
+- The third candlestick acts as a confirmation that a reversal is in place, as the candle closes beyond the midpoint of the first candle.

 Three White Soldiers and Black Crows

 The first of the three soldiers is called the reversal candle.
 It either ends the downtrend or implies that the period of consolidation that followed the downtrend is over.

 For the pattern to be considered valid, the second candlestick should be bigger than the previous candle’s body.
 Also, the second candlestick should close near its high, leaving a small or non-existent upper wick.